What is a lip lift?

 A lip lift procedure at Utah Facial Plastics involves permanent reduction of the length of the white lip.
 The end result is a more youthful and attractive perioral area with an aesthetic and appropriate balance between the lips and teeth.
 A lip lift is not a replacement for volumization with fillers such as Juvederm and Volbella, but rather in appropriate cases serves as an adjunctive procedure that serves to improve the effectiveness and end result of lip fillers.
 When performed by an experienced facial plastic surgeon, a lip lift can create subtle but significant improvements to overall facial aesthetics.

 Our lip lift surgeons in Utah, Drs.
-Henstrom and Thompson, understand the proportions of the face and provide beautiful, subtle results for many lip lift patients.
+Henstrom, Thompson, and Manning understand the proportions of the face and provide beautiful, subtle results for many lip lift patients.
 Learn more about how to choose a plastic surgeon in Utah.